Fast Track Housing Package

 AB 1308 allows home builders to hire a licensed and certified third-party inspector to complete final inspections if the local government cannot complete inspections of permitted work within 30 days.
 It also requires local governments to review the third-party inspection report and issue final approval within 14 days.

-Status: This bill is set to be heard in the Assembly Appropriations Committee on May 14th.
+Status: The bill is set to be heard in Senate Appropriations on August 18th.

 - Fact Sheet